How does Alaska wage, overtime and meal-break law work in 2026?

 Three things to get right before your first Alaska hire:

 For most early-stage US employers, the cleanest move is one national handbook that defaults to the strictest applicable state for any benefit, plus a short Alaska addendum covering daily overtime, the no-tip-credit rule, the minor break rule, and the flex-plan option.
+Get the worker classification test right before any of this matters: a misclassified contractor owes back overtime from day one.
 Teamed’s handbook template ships with the matrix pre-built and updates the state minimums on 1 January and 1 July automatically.

 You hire the person.
-We classify them exempt or non-exempt against the $684 federal salary floor and the duties test.
+We classify them exempt or non-exempt against Alaska's salary floor (twice the state minimum wage, $1,040 per week now and $1,120 from 1 July 2026, above the federal $684) and the duties test.
 We run payroll with both daily and weekly overtime triggers live, enforce the full minimum wage on tipped roles, and document the minor break on any under-18 hire.

 Zero FX mark-up.
 Statutory employer cost passes through at cost, itemised on every invoice.